Umbraphobia/mysthaln/collections/_kingdoms/drenvold.md

 **Continent:** Morwen
 **Primary Inhabitants:** Thaldrim
-**Government Type:**
+**Government Type:** Monarchy
 **Capital:** Karrhold (45,000)
 **Population:** ~160,000
 **Symbol:** A hammer over the sea
 **Motto:** *“The sea yields only to those who strike true.”*

-Drenvold is the storm-lashed homeland of the **Thaldrim**, a race of sea-dwarves whose lives are bound to both forge and tide.
+Drenvold is the storm-lashed homeland of the Thaldrim, a race of sea-dwarves whose lives are bound to both forge and tide.
 Carved into the cliffs and fjords of Morwen’s northeastern coast, Drenvold is a land where the sea is both master and muse.
 Its people have learned to temper iron with saltwater, and courage with hardship.
-Great **Seahearths**—half-city, half-forge—cling to the rock like barnacles of civilization, each one a testament to endurance against the roaring deep.
+Great Seahearths—half-city, half-forge—cling to the rock like barnacles of civilization, each one a testament to endurance against the roaring deep.

-Though proud and fiercely independent, the Thaldrim remember the ancient unity of their kind and the great voyages that once linked the far coasts of Mysthaln.
+Though proud and fiercely independent, the Thaldrim recognize the authority of their High King, who unites the clans under a single crown while allowing each Seahearth autonomy in daily affairs.
 Today, Drenvold stands as both a maritime power and a bastion of tradition.

 ---